maria-meier/maria-meier.github.io/_pages/publications.md

 author_profile: true
 ---

+This site is currently under construction.
+In the meantime, you find a full list of my publications [here](/cv).

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}